adamsilver2005/Chicago-Crime-Prediction/README.md

 ![Feature Importance](outputs/lgbm_feature_importance.png)

-`description_encoded` dominates — it carries roughly 4× more information gain than `location_encoded` (second place).
-This makes sense intuitively: the way a crime is described (AGGRAVATED vs SIMPLE vs POSSESSION) is a very strong signal about its type. `arrest_int` and `domestic_int` are also high-importance features, reflecting that some crime types are far more likely to result in arrest and that domestic crimes cluster into specific categories.
+description_encoded dominates, it carries roughly 4× more information gain than location_encoded (second place).
+This makes sense intuitively: the way a crime is described (AGGRAVATED vs SIMPLE vs POSSESSION) is a very strong signal about its type. arrest_int and domestic_int are also high-importance features, reflecting that some crime types are far more likely to result in arrest and that domestic crimes cluster into specific categories.

-Time features (`hour_of_day`, `year`) contribute modestly.
-Binary engineered features (`is_rush_hour`, `is_weekend`) add minimal gain — the underlying raw features they summarize are already available to the model.
+Time features (hour_of_day, year) contribute modestly.
+Binary engineered features (is_rush_hour, is_weekend) add minimal gain, and the underlying raw features they summarize are already available to the model.

 ### Confusion Matrix